A Minute With: Aaron Sorkin on "The Newsroom"

-NEW YORK (Reuters) - Aaron Sorkin has been down a similar road before.
+NEW YORK, June 20 (Reuters) - Aaron Sorkin has been down a similar road before.

 The Oscar-winning writer of “The Social Network” and creator of the behind-the-scenes account of Washington politics, “The West Wing,” has a much-anticipated new series premiering on cable channel HBO on Sunday - “The Newsroom.”